 Please enter your password to continue.

 You’ve aced Skincare 101: You drink plenty of water, log eight hours of sleep a night, and diligently apply (and reapply) SPF.
-But to get your advanced degree, you’ll want to invest in a targeted antiaging serum like Kiehl's Powerful-Strength Line-Reducing Concentrate.
+But to get your advanced degree, you’ll want to invest in a targeted antiaging serum like this one from Kiehl's.
 Loaded with vitamin C and other potent ingredients, it smooths, brightens, and tones skin.
-Get ready for your best skin yet.

 Other Vitamin C serum at 20% strength are much better, I use one regularly.
 Try Benev's version.1